The Poem Is You: 60 Contemporary American Poems and How to Read Them

 2016, 432 pp

 Stephen Burt’s new book is an intriguing hybrid – anthology, introduction, and critical study all at once.
-He chooses one poem for each year since 1980 and appends an essay of four to five pages.
+They choose one poem for each year since 1980 and append an essay of four to five pages.
 These essays, however, are not only about the particular poems, but also cover the poets’ careers, and explain where they fit into the poetry of the United States during this period.
 Though I have one reservation (more on this below), it is hard to conceive of a better vade mecum to the multitudinous panorama of that nation’s poetry in the last few decades.
-The clarity and accuracy of his writing, combined with his allergy to cliché, afford surprises on page after page.
+The clarity and accuracy of Burt’s writing, combined with their allergy to cliché, afford surprises on page after page.
 Burt reads more widely and more generously through American poetry’s various ecosystems, while still insisting on the importance of aesthetic criteria when we read and talk about poems.

-Burt has appeared on TED as an advocate of poetry, adroitly moving from autobiography to complex critical issues, as the TED genre demands; neither does he play safe and talk only about accessible poems, but spends a good deal of time on difficult work.
+Burt has appeared on TED as an advocate of poetry, adroitly moving from autobiography to complex critical issues, as the TED genre demands; neither does Burt play safe and talk only about accessible poems, but spends a good deal of time on difficult work.
 Alert to a public acoustic unlike many other critics and poets, in this book Burt thoughtfully considers the deeper connections between the poems and the public reputations of some poets.
-For instance, he does not say merely that Adrienne Rich had many readers beyond the small group of poetry lovers, but he figures the social connections that may have enabled this, briefly suggesting the way that poetry can move in unreported patterns through our lives.
+For instance, they do not say merely that Adrienne Rich had many readers beyond the small group of poetry lovers, but they figure the social connections that may have enabled this, briefly suggesting the way that poetry can move in unreported patterns through our lives.
 Such a matter isn’t extraneous to the poems themselves, but is intimately connected with their pitch and range.

 It seems absurd, even insulting, to approach a poem with this topic and this affect by using the ordinary analytic tools of literary criticism: would it be better to love it, share it, cry, and then leave it alone?
 For some readers it might.
 And yet not to examine a poem so raw, so memorable, a poem about motherhood and loyalty and the messy emotions around life with any newborn, a poem that also addresses severe disability – not to use, with such a poem, the same lenses and gauges that we use with poems about hockey, or about falling leaves – would be to collude with the sexist, ableist social conventions that have made childbirth, motherhood, disability, and negative emotions around them unspeakable, unseemly, invisible.
 It is better to write poems about them, if they are your subjects, and better for critics to make available, when the poems work, hypotheses about how and why they work.

 This is worth quoting at length to illustrate the tactful, yet forceful, way that Burt insists on the protocols of the critical profession in the face of social pressure.
-In other contexts, that pressure can grade from social to political, and while Burt understands the motivations, he does not believe the world is improved by pretending bad poems are good.
-He will spend the time and the effort to find the good ones that support the good cause.
+In other contexts, that pressure can grade from social to political, and while Burt understands the motivations, they do not believe the world is improved by pretending bad poems are good.
+They will spend the time and the effort to find the good ones that support the good cause.

-His catholicity notwithstanding, Burt has been especially engaged by the neo-baroque line in US poetry, or what he calls “nearly baroque,” which he describes as poems that put “excess, invention, and ornament first.”
+Their catholicity notwithstanding, Burt has been especially engaged by the neo-baroque line in US poetry, or what they call “nearly baroque,” which they describe as poems that put “excess, invention, and ornament first.”
 In this book we find poems in this line by Angie Estes, Robyn Schiff, and Lucie Brock-Broido (the essay on the last is one of the finest in the book, a model of impassioned critical advocacy).
-He expertly lays bare the assumptions that would dismiss this kind of work as frivolous, emphasizing the strong sinews underneath its lavish textures.
-Here he is defending one of these poems, which includes in its phantasmagorical imagery dwarves “long / in their shadows and promiscuous:”
+Burt expertly lays bare the assumptions that would dismiss this kind of work as frivolous, emphasizing the strong sinews underneath its lavish textures.
+Here they are defending one of these poems, which includes in its phantasmagorical imagery dwarves “long / in their shadows and promiscuous:”